mducle/mantid/docs/source/release/v5.1.0/mantidworkbench.rst

 - Fix crash when subscribing algorithms from a separate thread
 - The workbench launch scripts have been replaced by an executable on macOS & Windows.
 On Windows this will stop virus scanners flagging the old ``launch_workbench.exe`` as a threat and quarantining it.
+- Fixed a bug when origin=upper was passed into imshow.

 :ref:`Release 5.1.0 <v5.1.0>`